January 23, 2023

 Dear Members of the Harvard Community,

-I am thrilled and humbled to be rejoining you, after two years in Washington DC focusing on nutrition and health equity across our country, to lead Harvard’s implementation efforts to respond to its legacy of slavery.
+I am thrilled and humbled to be rejoining you, after two years in Washington DC focusing on COVID, nutrition security, and health equity across our country, to lead Harvard’s implementation efforts to respond to its legacy of slavery.
 The team we are bringing together, like me, is eager to continue the considerable work already done by Prof. Martha Minow and the Implementation Committee.
 We know this work will be complex, challenging, and full of tough decisions, but it could not be more important.

 Dr. Martin Luther King Jr. once said, “Life’s most persistent and urgent question is ‘What are you doing for others?’”
 This question has driven me for my entire career and as I step into this role.